smartmeio/arancino-library/README.md

 | [`hdel`](#hdel)    | HDEL          |

 ### Commands separator chars
-**Important**: Do not use these char codes to compose String values to pass to the API
+**Important**: Do not use these character codes to compose String values to pass to the API

 | Separator             | Char Code     |
 | --------------------- |:-------------:|